3dw1nM0535/algorithms/README.md

-# JavaScript Data Structures and Algorithms
+# JavaScript Data Structures and Algorithms :tada:

 This guide focuses on various data structures and algorithms in Computer Science.